godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_z()      |
 +----------+--------------------+

-The amount of damping that happens at the z-motion.
+The amount of damping that happens at the Z motion.

 .. _class_Generic6DOFJoint_property_linear_limit_z/enabled: